evanx/webserva/docs/register-cert.md

 - `id` - the client cert id e.g. `admin`
 - `role` - the client cert tole e.g. `admin` or `submitter`

-However these are still experimental in this half-baked MVP, and we cannot advise their correct and safe use yet, so use at your own risk.
+However these are still experimental in this MVP, and we cannot advise their correct and safe use yet.

 ### Scripts